Starting January 4, 2016, the H.H. Mu Far Eastern Library will open Monday-Friday, 10 am-5 pm.

-Note: please call ahead at 416-586-5718 ext.3 to confirm opening hours as the library needs to close from time to time because of short-staffing.
+Please call ahead at 416-586-5718 ext.3 or 416-585-5595 to confirm opening hours of the Far Eastern Library as the library needs to close from time to time because of short-staffing.
 While materials still can be retrieved for use in the Main Library upon request, immediate delivery is not assured.

 Catalogue & Circulation